ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>How Industry Giants Slash Machine Learning Training Costs and Achieve 5.6x Speed Boosts</blockquote>

 <h3>3.
-The Kubernetes Mirage: When Scaling Up Becomes Your Greatest Downfall - <a href="https://medium.com/mr-plan-publication/the-kubernetes-mirage-when-scaling-up-becomes-your-greatest-downfall-4abc05a7968f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Helm vs. Kro: Is Kubernetes’ New Orchestrator a Game Changer? - <a href="https://medium.com/@PlanB./helm-vs-kro-is-kubernetes-new-orchestrator-a-game-changer-6ed0f2de8d79" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. Plan ₿ Publication`**
+✍️ **posted by `Mr.PlanB`**

-<blockquote>How Cloud Orchestration’s Golden Child Became a Billion-Dollar Bottleneck — And What Survivors Know That You Don’t</blockquote>
+<blockquote>Kubernetes is powerful, but let’s be real — it can get messy.
+Managing all those resources efficiently is no small task, and that’s why…</blockquote>

 <h3>4.
-Scaling Microservices: How to respond fast to a business need - <a href="https://medium.com/@sebistincescu/scaling-microservices-how-to-respond-fast-to-a-business-need-bf4595196803" target="_blank" rel="noopener noreferrer">link</a></h3>
+Restoring and Backing Up Kubernetes Volumes Content - <a href="https://medium.com/@suryabhusal11/restoring-and-backing-up-kubernetes-volumes-content-361916a62b3b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SStincescu`**
+✍️ **posted by `surya bhusal`**

-<blockquote>Photo by Andrei Zolotarev on Unsplash</blockquote>
+<blockquote>Kubernetes cluster often involves backing up and restoring the contents of volume into one another.
+Suppose, you have postgres database…</blockquote>

 <h3>5.
 Break GPU Vendor Lock-In: Distributed MLOps across mixed AMD and NVIDIA Clusters - <a href="https://medium.com/weles-ai/break-gpu-vendor-lock-in-distributed-mlops-across-mixed-amd-and-nvidia-clusters-9cf5e1af767f" target="_blank" rel="noopener noreferrer">link</a></h3>